Jane leaves home for a life in London.

 The house was in darkness when I left early on Friday morning and made my way to the bus stop.
 All the things I thought I would need were neatly packed in my old brown suitcase.
 I knew I wouldn't be paid before midday, but I wanted to be out of the house before my parents woke up.

 I waited in the canteen, most of the time alone and bored, checking the time frequently as the minutes slowly passed.
 Just before twelve o'clock, I set off to the office to collect my wages.
 The money was a little more than I expected.
 I had a week in hand, but the amount of holiday pay was a welcome bonus.
-I was pleased with myself, off on an adventure where I would be treated with respect, like an adult, with all my money and time being spent however I chose.
+I was pleased with myself, off on an adventure where I would be treated with respect, as an adult, with all my money and time being spent however I chose.

 I set off to a nearby transport cafe to meet a lorry driver who worked from the factory.
 He was booked on a journey to Millwall docks in London and said he would give me a lift to Bow Road, near to where my friend lived.